Fareham: Local media

 The town has two daily local newspapers, the Southern Daily Echo and Portsmouth News, together with a free weekly newspaper, from the same publisher, Johnston Press, called Fareham View.

 Politics

 Parliament

-The current Member of Parliament for the Fareham constituency is Suella Braverman, first elected as MP for Fareham in the 2015 UK General Election.
-Braverman is notable for being the shortest serving Home Secretary in British history during the Truss ministry, but was again reappointed as Home Secretary by Rishi Sunak on October 25, 2022.
+The current Member of Parliament for the Fareham and Waterlooville constituency is Suella Braverman, first elected as MP for Fareham in the 2015 UK General Election.
+Braverman is notable for being the shortest serving Home Secretary in British history during the Truss ministry, but was again reappointed as Home Secretary by Rishi Sunak on 25 October 2022.

 Local government

 Fareham is a part of the slightly larger Borough of Fareham local government district, with some local services provided by a non-metropolitan district council called Fareham Borough Council.
 Following the most recent elections to the council, the council's administration is currently made up of councillors from the Conservative Party which as of 2022 have a total of 12 councillors.
 The second largest party and therefore opposition on the council is the Liberal Democrats with 3 councillors.

 Some local services are provided by the larger Hampshire County Council, with Fareham residents also able to participate in this Hampshire-wide (except Portsmouth and Southampton) election.